-The role of audio engineering is to capture audio and then reproduce it with edits.
-Audio engineers complete three main tasks to polish your podcast episode:
+Conversely, the role of audio engineering is to capture audio and then reproduce it with edits.
+In this article, we will focus on the three main areas audio engineers focus on:

-When an audio engineer helps with recording a podcast episode they are responsible for connecting all of the devices, setting up equipment, and testing all sound recording devices such as microphones and mixing devices.
-It can be beneficial to hire an audio engineer even once and shadow them.
-That way you can learn as much as possible to incorporate what they do into your future shows.
+When an audio engineer helps with recording a podcast episode they are responsible for connecting all of the devices, setting up equipment, and testing all sound recording devices such as microphones and mixing devices

 Here are three things anyone interested in audio engineering should consider for optimizing microphone audio during the podcast recording:

 Once all devices are set up and tested by the audio engineer then the show can be recorded.
 The best way to decrease the chance of audio problems is to prevent them from happening in the first place by getting clear recordings.

 The next step that an audio engineer can assist with is mixing the audio.
 Mixing is the process of adjusting and combining individual audio tracks into one show.